 My mum told me stories about living with them at the start of the war while my dad was sent to France.
 They survived because they had a Morrison shelter; a metal frame stuck under the kitchen table to crawl under when the bombers came and tried to ruin the East End, subdue and then entice the working classes into a fascist revolt.
 My mum, then pregnant with my eldest brother crouched under the shelter as the bombs fell.
 What chance did the Luftwaffe have with their solemnly fashioned rigidity, she told me how they had laughed partly in terror at the sight of the housecoat and nightie clad arses sticking out in all directions in the scramble to get under cover, how she’d cycled back from her duty as a midwife in Walthamstow as bits of shrapnel fizzed down around her, scared out of her wits.

 They moved to Bickley Road, a bigger house.
 I stayed there maybe twice.
 The same layout as the house I live in now only flipped left to right, tall and Edwardian devoid of any Victorian frippary, it exactly mirrors the one we have on loan, the only difference is our lack of cellar.
 My sister remembers coal and illicit lobsters delivered down the coal hole, the terror in the dark these strange crawling creatures clanking away over the blocks in the darkness.
 I was six when I last visited, my memories are short and faint; a smell of gas, cabbage and beef dripping, the shape of the light in the doorways, a cabinet full of glasses and plates, the dimensions of a room in blocks of shade and tone, a small back garden, mostly grassed.
-A raised railway line opposite the front of the house, the ragged chatter of the trains a lullaby in the evening over the sound of adults drinking gin and whisky and playing brag or whist as I fell asleep in a small front bedroom.
-Two of my Aunts, Bet and Grace lived there from the 1940s with my grandparents when they were still alive and stayed there until they too eventually died, paying a rent small enough to make the property developer who bought it out from under them plead, whine and cry, he had to bide his time and wait for them to shuffle away to build his flats.
-As I plastered and painted out someone else’s lives decorating part of our house I found myself wondering if after they had gone from Bickley Road, if anyone had wondered too, who the family was who lived there were, what stories the house cupped.
+A raised railway line opposite the front of the house, the ragged chatter of the trains a lullaby in the evening over the sound of adults drinking gin and whisky and playing brag as I fell asleep in a small front bedroom.
+Two of my Aunts, Bet and Grace lived there from the 1940s with my grandparents when they were still alive and stayed there until they too eventually died, paying a rent small enough to make the landlord plead, whine and cry, he had to bide his time and wait for them to shuffle away to convert it into flats.
+As I plastered and painted out what had been someone else’s lives, decorating part of our house I found scarpas of previous occupants, and found myself wondering if after they had gone from Bickley Road, if anyone had wondered too, who the family was who lived there were, what stories the house cupped.

 While I prodded at the difficult back teeth of the family, I discovered a Great-Uncle, one I’d never heard of; Albert’s brother Herbert.
 He was nine years his junior, lived over a shop in Clapton with his wife Kate and son Richard.
 He was a clerk and born as he was in 1884 he could not cry ‘age’ and avoid the Great War, so off he went into the poor man’s adventure and died near Arras in the March of 1917, another scattered relic of our DNA, buried in a French commune behind the lines with another English boy for company amidst the grand French graves.
 Curious then that one of my daughters should end up living barely 100 yards from his old house another memory buried under a Tesco.
 I visited Herbert last year and placed a poppy on a stick at his feet and wished him goodnight, again wondering if I was the first from the line to visit him in that corner of nowhere.